MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deploy-azure-sql-managed-instance-with-sharepoint-servers.md

 2. Create subnet 1 (Default) and then create two VMs.
 First, set up VM 1 as an Active Directory Directory Services domain controller and configure your domain.
 For more information, see [Step-By-Step: Setting up Active Directory in Windows Server 2016](/archive/blogs/canitpro/step-by-step-setting-up-active-directory-in-windows-server-2016).

-3. Install SharePoint Server 2016, SharePoint Server 2019, or SharePoint Server Subscription Edition in VM 2:
+3. Install SharePoint Server 2016 or SharePoint Server 2019 or SharePoint Server Subscription Edition in VM 2:

    1. Run **`PrerequitsiteInstaller.exe`**.